-The capstone course and project are designed to synthesize the leadership work students have completed during their undergraduate studies.
+The capstone course is designed to synthesize the leadership work students have completed during their undergraduate studies.
 Together with the program's faculty, each student will design a format that demonstrates his cumulative learning and development and reflects his leadership abilities.
 Like oral examinations at the graduate level, these courses are an opportunity for each student to present a body of work that demonstrates what they have learned as they address some of the critical questions associated with leadership development and their role as a leader in the 21st century.

 In this course students will be confronting leadership issues across disciplines.
 Leadership studies are multidisciplinary and students need to know how to assess research and writing from different perspectives, this class is meant to introduce students to the wide variety of critical issues in leadership.